mrsingleton/jour71105/lessons/data/math/aggregates/readme.md

 # Aggregates

 As you research, you'll think of certain questions (or your editor will ask you certain questions) and you'll need smart ways of getting the answers.
-With data at your disposal, you can use _aggregates_ to respond to the following:
+With data at your disposal, you can use _aggregates_ to respond to the following.

 |Question type|Function type|
 |:--|:--|